Advertiser Disclosure

 • Los Angeles (LAX) – San Salvador (SAL)

-Unfortunately, Avianca doesn’t currently offer a premium economy class product aboard its flights.
+Avianca doesn’t offer a premium economy class product aboard its flights.

-If you’re looking for cheap airfare to South America or Central America, you’ll find that Avianca is almost always the cheapest airline.
+If you’re looking for cheap airfare to South America or Central America, you’ll find that Avianca consistently offers the most budget-friendly options.
 Sometimes, these cheap tickets involve an “inconvenient” layover in San Salvador (SAL) before heading to your final destination in South America.
-However, if you’re price sensitive, it makes sense to save several hundred dollars by flying on a 1-stop itinerary.
+However, if you’re sensitive to prices, it makes sense to save several hundred dollars by flying on a 1-stop itinerary.

-Avianca’s economy class product is a relatively no-frills product.
-It is intended to get you from point A to point B as cheaply as possible, which is why the ticket prices beat the competition.
-Still, though, Avianca is considered to be a full-service airline, so you’ll be able to enjoy some comforts, such as inflight entertainment and a meal.
+Avianca’s economy-class product is relatively no-frills.
+It is intended to get you from point A to point B as economically as possible, which is why the ticket prices beat the competition.
+Still, though, Avianca is considered a full-service airline, so you’ll be able to enjoy some comforts, such as inflight entertainment and a meal.

-Let’s take a look at the best economy options you can take to/from the U.S.:
+Let’s take a look at the best economy options you can take to and from the U.S.:

 Avianca A330-200 Economy Class